RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

 A tuple literal is *target typed* whenever possible; that is, its type is determined by the context in which it is used.

-**ISSUE:** If the term target-typed is specific to this context, we probably need a complete definition here.
+**ISSUE:** If the term target-typed is specific to this context, we probably need a complete definition somewhere.

 \[Example:
 ```csharp